arcboundrav/evodom/README.md

     0 < epsilon <= P[i] < (1 - ((N - 1) * epsilon))

-In other words, the minimum weight for each Card type in any distribution is epsilon---a small non-zero value---rather than zero.
+In other words, the minimum weight for each Card type in any distribution is epsilon—a small non-zero value—rather than zero.

 #### Minimalist Strategies